paldhous/ucb/2015/dataviz/md_raw/class9.md

    polygon-fill: #FFFFB2;
 }
 ```
-Edit this to the following, to reset the breaks between the bins, and to use the same color scheme we used yesterday, using HEX values taken from [ColorBrewer](http://colorbrewer2.org/)
+Edit this to the following, to reset the breaks between the bins, and to use the same color scheme we used in week 8, using HEX values taken from [ColorBrewer](http://colorbrewer2.org/)

 ```CSS